Gippsman2017/node-red-contrib-redlink/README.md

 ## How Redlink actually communicates with other Redlink Instances

-Each time a connection is established between nodes, the data is passed through and the connection is closed, this provides a perfect way of using the least number of sockets with th e maximum number of session / connections.
+Each time a connection is established between nodes, the data is passed through and the connection is closed, this provides a perfect way of using the least number of sockets with the maximum number of session / connections.

 ## Tree Hierachy

+One of the greatest strengths of Redlnk, is that a full redundant mesh can be designed and tested on a single Node-Red instance.